Skip to content

 Modes Overview

-track You want detector + tracker output on a live or saved source Track
+track You want detector + tracker output on a live or saved source boxmot track Core install. yolo extra preinstalls common YOLO backends.
+Track

-generate You want reusable detections and embeddings Generate
+generate You want reusable detections and embeddings boxmot generate Same as track.
+Generate

-tune You want to optimize tracker hyperparameters Tune
+tune You want to optimize tracker hyperparameters boxmot tune Add the evolve extra.
+Tune

-research You want GEPA to propose and score tracker code changes Research
+research You want GEPA to propose and score tracker code changes boxmot research Add the research extra.
+Research

-export You want to convert a ReID model to deployment formats Export
+export You want to convert a ReID model to deployment formats boxmot export Add format-specific extras (onnx, openvino, tflite).
+Export

 Two workflow families